For BJJ Practitioners 35+ who are tired of gassing out after 2 rounds on the mat...

 Let me explain...

 The biggest problem with most "strength and conditioning" programs is this.

 They turn out to be conditioning and more conditioning "programs."

-The additional conditioning takes its toll and eventually leaves you feeling like a pile of jello in an "over-trained state."
+The additional conditioning takes its toll and eventually leaves you feeling like a shivering pile of jello at the end of the mat... gasping for air.

 Which = you getting smashed.